-From 1 March 2023, where a retirement interest in an approved retirement annuity fund is transferred to another approved retirement fund, the value of each individual contract being transferred, as well as the balance of the retirement interest remaining in the fund after transfer, must exceed R 371 250, unless the member transfers their total retirement interest.
+Where a retirement interest in an approved retirement annuity fund is transferred to another approved retirement fund, the value of each individual contract being transferred, as well as the balance of the retirement interest remaining in the fund after transfer, must exceed R 371 250, unless the member transfers their total retirement interest.

-If the above de minimus rule does not apply, the fund must pay the remaining two-thirds in the form of an annuity to the member, or may use it to purchase an annuity from a registered insurer.
+If the above de minimus rule does not apply, the fund must pay the remaining two-thirds in the form of an annuity to the member or may use it to purchase an annuity from a registered insurer.